 Happy International Women’s Day!
 We wanted to write an article to shout out to the women who are making a difference in our world and paving the way for younger women.
 The women who won’t take no for an answer, the women who constantly strive for better, the women who seem to do it all, the women who fight against sexism and glass ceilings.

-2018 seems to be the year where women are taking a stand, thanks to the #metoo movement.
-Taking a stand against sexual harassment has led to the fight for parity and equality like never before and I am excited to see where this movement will take women in the future.
+2021 seems to be the year where women are taking a stand.
+Taking a stand against sexual harassment in the workplace has led to the fight for parity and equality like never before and I am excited to see where this will take women in the future.

-How many times have you been competed with against in the workforce, a Mum or in life generally?
+How many times have you been competed against in the workforce, a Mum, or in life generally?
 Unfortunately, some women are also our own worst enemies.
 Why do we feel the need to see other women as competition or the enemy?
 I’ve never understood this mentality.

-I worked in a fairly female dominated industry (advertising and marketing) and the constant undermining and one-upmanship (one-upwomanship?) was absolutely ridiculous.
+I worked in a fairly female-dominated industry (advertising and marketing) and the constant undermining and one-upmanship (one-upwomanship?) were absolutely ridiculous.
 One of the other managers I worked with felt so threatened by me that she made my life hell.
 She talked behind my back and belittled anything I did, even trying to manipulate my boss with negative comments about my work and general performance (thankfully, he was smart enough to see through her tactics).
-In the end she was sacked because of her antics, but not soon enough to save the damage she caused to the reputation of the company and staff moral.
+In the end, she was sacked because of her antics, but not soon enough to save the damage she caused to the reputation of the company and staff morale.
 This was all in aid of trying to progress her own career.
 At what cost though?
 She was let go because of it.
-That is an example of where I have experienced female competiveness in the workplace but I have heard many, many similar stories of women competiting against others over the years and it needs to stop.
+That is an example of where I have experienced female competitiveness in the workplace but I have heard many, many similar stories of women competing against others over the years and it needs to stop.